-Bidders to battle for Best Jag
+Bidders To Battle For Best Jag

 For decades debate has raged over which is the Best Jaguar.

-But now this title can applied, quite literally, to a classic V12 E-Type going under the hammer next week.
+But now this title can be applied, quite literally, to a classic V12 E-Type going under the hammer next week.

 That’s because it once belonged to the late, legendary former Manchester United and Northern Ireland footballer George Best.